If you’re looking for a date with a difference, these are the most romantic and picturesque places in London to take your special someone.

-Constructed amid the ruins of St Dunstan Medieval Church, this garden takes advantage of a green inner city space.
-Cobbled paths set out a route for a venture among exotic plants.
-A historical landmark, the site will attract lovers and explorers alike.
-The garden was awarded a Landscape Heritage Award in 1976, and is still worthy of this title today.
+Constructed amid the ruins of St Dunstan Medieval Church, this garden takes full advantage of a green inner-city space.
+Here, cobbled paths set out a route for a venture among exotic plants and some of London’s wildlife.
+The garden was awarded a Landscape Heritage Award in 1976 and is still worthy of this title today.
+As a historical landmark, the site attracts lovers and explorers alike.

-Walking as a romantic activity has meditative powers.
-For a chance to discover the depth of its healing properties, explore the sequestered traditional Japanese Zen Garden.
-Donated by the Chamber of Commerce of Kyoto in 1991, the space is hidden away in Holland Park.
-With cascades reminiscent of mountains and gorges and a pond representing the serenity of the ocean), a walk through this garden will bring you one step closer to inner peace.
+Get away from the noise of the city for some quiet time with your loved one in this sequestered traditional Japanese Zen garden.
+Donated by the Chamber of Commerce of Kyoto in 1991, the tranquil space is hidden away in the scenic Holland Park.
+With a landscape reminiscent of mountains and gorges and a pretty little pond (representing the serenity of the ocean), a walk through this garden will bring you one step closer to inner peace.

-Though the typical tourist stroll beside the Thames leads through the rather crowded South Bank, a much more romantic and secluded alternative is a wander around Hammersmith Bridge.
-This corner of the Thames is often host to rowing competitions in the summer, and you’ll find plenty of photo opportunities in this scenic patch all year round.
-The numerous pubs along the water guarantee a back-seat view of the hustle and bustle of busy London, allowing you and your significant other to cuddle up and watch the world go by.
+Though the typical tourist stroll beside the Thames leads through the rather crowded South Bank, a much more romantic and secluded alternative is a wander around the Hammersmith Bridge area.
+This corner of the Thames often hosts rowing competitions in the summer, and you’ll find plenty of photo opportunities in this scenic patch all year round.
+The numerous pubs along the water guarantee a back-seat view of the hustle of busy London, allowing you and your significant other to cuddle up and watch the world go by.